 Where is Kangaroo Island?

 Kangaroo Island is near Adelaide, in South Australia.
-It is Australia’s third largest island: at its widest, it is 145km from West to East and 50km from North to South.
+It is Australia’s third-largest island (after Tasmania and Melville Island): at its widest, it is 145km from West to East and 50km from North to South.